ARC0127/Fisher-Decorator/README.md

 ## Code Implementation

-This repository provides the official implementation of **FiDec (Fisher Decorator)** built on top of a flow-based offline RL framework.---
+This repository provides the official implementation of **FiDec (Fisher Decorator)** built on top of a flow-based offline RL framework.

 ### Running the Code